 - Accelerator program acceptance letters (the kind that pay)

 This is the sort of information that large, established companies don’t have to provide for the most part.
 Sure, for publicly traded companies it’s all available online.
 But even privately held firms usually don’t have to go to the lengths a startup does to show that they have enough money to pay for a foreign worker.

 To really bring the point home, it’s important to note that DOL actually has minimum wage requirements for some visa categories.
 So above showing that you have any money at all, you have to prove that you have enough money to support a particular foreign worker.

-An example of this underlies the H-1B visa, a popular visa amongst startups and tech companies, which has very explicit requirements by the DOL’s Wage and Hour division: “[e]mployers must attest to the Department of Labor that they will pay wages to the H-1B nonimmigrant workers that are at least equal to the actual wage paid by the employer to other workers with similar experience and qualifications for the job in question, or the prevailing wage for the occupation in the area of intended employment – whichever is greater.”
+An example of this underlies the H-1B visa, a popular visa amongst startups and tech companies, which has very explicit requirements by the DOL’s Wage and Hour division: “[e]mployers must attest to the Department of Labor that they will pay wages to the H-1B nonimmigrant workers that are at least equal to the actual wage paid by the employer to other workers with similar experience and qualifications for the job in question, or the for the occupation in the area of intended employment – whichever is greater.”

 In other words, the government requires employers who want to hire a foreign worker on an H-1B visa to show that they can pay a certain minimum salary based on several factors including the position, location, and their level of experience, etc. This is important to keep in mind because this means that on top of merely proving that your startup has money in the bank, you have to show that it’s enough to pay the minimally required salary for that software engineer, data analyst, etc. you’re hiring on an H-1B visa.